 INCOME LIMIT PRIOR YEAR PUBLIC School Requirement GEOGRAPHIC LIMIT ENROLLMENT CAP VOUCHER CAP TESTING MANDATES 100% x FRL (300% x Poverty to remain eligible year-to-year) None District (D.C.)
-None \$8,857 (K-8) / \$13,287 (9-12) State SCHOOL REQUIREMENTS PG.
-145 GOVERNING STATUTES: DC ST § 38-1853.14(A)(1).
+None (limited to \$15M total) \$8,857 (K-8) / \$13,287 (9-12) State SCHOOL REQUIREMENTS PG.
+145

 Vouchers are worth up to \$9,022 for K-8 students and \$13,534 for students in grades 9-12 for 2019-20.
 Those amounts rise with the Consumer Price Index.
 Vouchers first pay for tuition, with any leftover amount available for certain qualified fees that schools may require.
-As the result of a 2019 reauthorization bill, Congress currently allocates \$20 million for the voucher program, including administrative fees, although there are still some carryover funds left over from previous years of appropriations.
+Congress currently allocates \$17.5 million for the voucher program, including administrative fees, although there are still some carryover funds left over from previous years of appropriations.